catiishee/Statistics-research/README.md

 - Enhance data quality by incorporating more comprehensive datasets to further refine the prediction models.
 - Explore additional factors influencing happiness, such as mental health metrics and environmental influences.
 - Develop interactive dashboards to visualize and communicate findings to a broader audience.

-## Author
-- **Ekaterina Shcherbinina** - Student, Group B21-901, National Research Nuclear University MEPhI.

-## Acknowledgments
-This research was supervised by D.S.
-Smirnov and includes data from sociological surveys and statistical lectures.